Uc71/D3-Challenge/README.md

 # Obesity, Smoking, Healthcare, Poverty, Age, and Income in U.S. States

+To use this project, clone this repository to your computer and click the .html file.

 I used gitbash to create a local server to host my data.csv file, and then linked to the url of that server in the app.js file.
 I made variables for the width and height of the graph, as well as for the margins around the graph and the radii of the circles in the graph.
 I labelled my axes and nested the labels inside of a function to make the position of the labels change with the size of the window.